commonknowledge/articles/README.md

 98. The Cooperative shall maintain a register of Directors which shall include the following particulars:

-    1. Name of the Director and any former names used by them for business purposes;
+    a.
+Name of the Director and any former names used by them for business purposes;
-    2. Service address;
+    b.
+Service address;
-    3. Country of residence;
+    c.
+Country of residence;
-    4. Nationality;
+    d.
+Nationality;
-    5. Business occupation, if any;
+    e.
+Business occupation, if any;
-    6. Date of birth.
+    f.
+Date of birth.

 99. The register of Directors shall be open for inspection to any Member of the Cooperative without charge and to any other Person on payment of such fee as may be prescribed.